definability/pattern-recognition-server/README.rst

 not ``wss://sprs.herokuapp.com/First``
 and not ``wss://sprs.herokuapp.com/FIRST``.

+Check that you have specified session id and its format is correct.

 Also, this error may occur if sockets pool is full.
 Contact the lecturer/administrator/char-lie
 if you think this is the problem.